 \subsection{Main Contributions}

+In this work, we focus on the most general partial coverage setting (see \Cref{sec:offline} for the definition).
+We develop a DRO-based framework that efficiently solves the offline RL problem.
+More importantly, we design a value-function-based uncertainty set and show that its sample complexity is minimax optimal.

-For the approach of DRO, the uncertainty set is typically designed to guarantee that with high probability, the true distribution lies within the uncertainty set centered at the empirical distribution \cite{panaganti2021sample,yang2021towards,xu2023improved,panaganti2022robust}.
-Then, optimizing the worst-case performance over the uncertainty set provides a worst-case performance guarantee under the true distribution.
-We first construct a Hoeffding-style uncertainty set, which guarantees that with high probability the true transition kernel falls into the designed uncertainty set.
-Instead of an in-expectation style of uncertainty set in \cite{bhardwaj2023adversarial,cheng2022adversarially,hong2023pessimistic,zanette2021provable,rigter2022rambo}, we construct an $(s,a)$-rectangular uncertainty set (see details in \Cref{remark:sa}), which enables easy solutions using the robust dynamic programming approach developed for robust MDP in \cite{iyengar2005robust,nilim2004robustness}.
-In this way, our algorithm is computationally efficient with per-iteration complexity of $S^2A\log(S)$, where $S$ and $A$ are numbers of states and actions, respectively.
-We show that robust dynamic programming \cite{iyengar2005robust,nilim2004robustness} with the designed Hoeffding-style uncertainty set achieves a sample complexity of $\mathcal{O}\left(\frac{ SC^{\pi^*} }{(1-\gamma)^{4}\epsilon^{2}}\right)$ (up to log factor), where $\epsilon$ is the desired accuracy level, $\gamma$ is the discount factor, and $C^{\pi^*}$ is the single-policy concentrability for any comparator policy $\pi^*$.
-This sample complexity matches with the best-known complexity of the LCB and Hoeffding-style method \cite{rashidinejad2021bridging}, which demonstrates that offline RL can be solved efficiently by directly tackling the model uncertainty and applying the DRO-based method.
+\textbf{DRO-based Approach Solves Offline RL.} We construct a distribution-based uncertainty set centered at the empirical transition kernel to guarantee that with high probability, the true transition kernel lies within the uncertainty set.
+Then, optimizing the worst-case performance over the uncertainty set provides a lower bound on the performance under the true environment.
+Our uncertainty model enables easy solutions using the robust dynamic programming approach developed for robust MDP in \citep{iyengar2005robust,nilim2004robustness} within a polynomial computational complexity.
+We further show the sample complexity to achieve an $\epsilon$-optimal policy using our approach is $\mathcal{O}\left(\frac{ S^2C^{\pi^*} }{(1-\gamma)^{4}\epsilon^{2}}\right)$ (up to a log factor), where $\gamma$ is the discount factor, and $C^{\pi^*}$ is the single-policy concentrability for any comparator policy $\pi^*$ (see \Cref{def:C*}).
+This sample complexity matches with the best-known complexity of the distribution-based model-uncertainty method \citep{rashidinejad2021bridging,uehara2021pessimistic}, which demonstrates that our DRO framework can directly tackle the model uncertainty and effectively solve offline RL.